GroksParty/GrokOrchestrator/README.md

 Fork this repo, enhance the code (e.g., add personas, real API integration), and submit a PR!
 Let’s make Groks Party even wilder.

 ## Acknowledgements
-Inspired by xAI’s Grok and the Groks Party project.
-Check it out at grok.com and join the bash at 10am EDT today!
+Inspired by xAI’s Grok and the *Groks Party* project.
+Check it out at [grok.com](https://grok.com) and join the bash this morning at 10am EDT today!

 #GroksParty #xAI